jlrn-rph/eskwelabs-capstone-mental-health/README.md

 # Capstone Project: Beyond the Numbers of Mental Health
 This project is created by team **JARDiS**.
 We are a group of individuals from diverse backgrounds who came together as part of the Eskwelabs Data Science Cohort 11.
 In our capstone project, we collaborated to create a data-driven presentation on mental health entitled **Beyond the Numbers of Mental Health: Analyzing Reddit Posts on Mental Health in the Philippines and Developing BESHY (Bot for Emotional Support and a Happy You)**.

+The project involved utilizing the PRAW library for web scraping, spaCy for data processing, conducting exploratory data analysis, and topic modeling using the HDP algorithm to analyze Reddit posts.
+The team developed classification models employing XGBoost for classifying the mental health concerns of the users.
+Additionally, geocoding techniques were employed to provide users with recommendations for the nearest mental health facility based on their location.
+Finally, the solution was deployed within a Rasa-powered chatbot.

 ## Project Deployment
 [Beyond the Numbers of Mental Health Streamlit](https://jardis-beyond-the-numbers-mental-health.streamlit.app/)